Special Edition Blast from the Past

 His wife was sold into slavery and murdered you absolute monster.

 I’m beginning to think TheMorty doesn’t have the Pipboys for this.
-Everyone’s got a sob-story in F:NV - it’s the apocalypse.
+Everyone’s got a sob-story - it’s the apocalypse.
 F:NV does make a real effort on the RPG front though, not just in the missions - there’s camp fires for cooking, you can build your own munitions, alter weapons, but I don’t care.
 I’ll take weapons and food out of cold dead body parts.

 Typical FBT, looking for shortcuts.
 He’s the guy that will spend ten minutes trying to get over a mountain instead of taking five just walking around it.
 Why would you over-balance the game grinding for XP?
 That’s not RPG playing.
 This is supposed to be about our wasteland experience not who’s auditioning for the cover of Guns & Ammo.
 It’s not a competition ...
 I’d better get a move on.